ddo/go-crawler/README.md

 # go-crawler
-crawler in go
+just a crawler in go

-> Project is not ready yet
+> configable - concurrency

 ## Quick Glance